pycountry/pycountry/README.rst

 Languages (ISO 639-3)
 ^^^^^^^^^^^^^^^^^^^^^

-The language database in ``pycountry`` covers a wide range of languages as per ISO 639-3.
+The language database in ``pycountry`` covers a wide range of languages as per `639-3 <https://en.wikipedia.org/wiki/ISO_639-3>`_.
 This is particularly useful for multilingual applications.

 .. code:: pycon